Castel Baronia

-This little jewel has endured over the centuries many catastrofic episodes.
+This little jewel has endured over the centuries many catastrophic episodes.
 In 1350, it was destroyed by the bandit Mariotto, ordered by the feudal of Sant'Angelo dei Lombardi and the new Castel Baronia was rebuilt in the area of the sanctuary of S.Maria delle Fratte, where according to tradition a shepherd discovered a byzantine painting representing the Madonna, still today fervently venerated.
 This small feudal area constituted one of the important defensive points of the Baronia di Vico.
 It was the property of the Del Balzo Orsini, D'Acquino, De Ponte and Caracciolo Families.
 Affected also by the numerous earthquakes to which the Irpinia area is particularly subject, many architectural buildings have been destroyed.
 However, the church of Santo Spirito of the Baroque period with its annexed Franciscan convent within which there is a stunning 16th century cloister surrounded by porticos with rare and precious parietal wall paintings, to be seen for their beauty.
 Also to be found are lined 17th century sculptures representing Saint Peter, Saint Teresa and Saint Francis and Paintings by the artist Lanfranco together with two gold wood alters dated 1740.

-Also, miraculously conserved is the House of the famous 18th century poet and jurist Pasquale Stanislao Mancini.
-Still to be admired are the remains of the benedictine church of Saint Giovanni.
-The church of Saint Francis dates back to 1630 and conserves 17th century statues, whilst the Sanctuary of Santa Maria delle Fratte dates back to the 12th century and has been rebuilt numerous times due to the destruction by earthquake fenomena.
+Also, miraculously conserved is the house of the famous 18th-century poet and jurist Pasquale Stanislao Mancini.
+Still to be admired are the remains of the Benedictine church of Saint Giovanni.
+The church of Saint Francis dates back to 1630 and conserves 17th-century statues, whilst the Sanctuary of Santa Maria delle Fratte dates back to the 12th century and has been rebuilt numerous times due to the destruction by earthquake phenomena.
 The patron Saint Maria is celebrated on 2 February, and other dates to remember are Saint Anne 26 July and Saint Anthony 13 June.

 Few people know that Castel Baronia invented its own conventional language called "Ciaschino", created by the craftsmen and merchants of buttons and combs made from horns, a craft to which Castellesi were famous.
 This language it is said, was used during the war to pass information from one family to another without being understood by any one except Castellesi.
 This town has over the years been emptied by immigration, but in occasion of the summer festivities, there returns a great presence of Castellesi from around the world who return here for their holidays.